koutsioj/eCertisClient/README.md

 ## Technologies
 * Java 17
 * Gradle 7.4.2

 ## Setup
 To use this library, download the .jar file in 'build/libs' and add it as an external library to your Java project.
+Alternatively, downloading the project and using the assemble/build gradle tasks automatically publishes the library to your maven local repository.
+Then, you can use the maven local repository to add the library as a dependency by the name of `com.github.koutsioj:eCertisClient:1.0.0` to your other projects.